Pinaki82/crust/README.md

 val.  at a 910962981264
 ```

+Read from bottom to top, outer box to inner box.

 ![ptrbxsingle](assets/ptrbxsingle.jpg)

 We will see it when we will discuss **Pointers**.
 For now, Pigeons, Pigeonholes, and Pigeons as Matryoshka Dolls are the easiest explanation of all I could explain at best.